tlangan1/Life-Helper-Backend/Documentation/README.md

 ## Issues

-- If a port is in use use the following command to determine the process id of the process using the port.
+- If a port is in use use the following command `in Powershell` to determine the process id of the process using the port.
 In this example we are checking port 3000.
   ```
   Get-Process -Id (Get-NetTCPConnection -LocalPort 3000).OwningProcess
   ```